colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-08-44-069940-the-impact-of-dan-and-shay-how-theyve-shaped-modern-country-music.md

 ---
 layout: post
-title: ""The Impact of Dan and Shay: How They've Shaped Modern Country Music""
+title: "The Impact of Dan and Shay: How They've Shaped Modern Country Music"
 description: " "
 date: 2023-09-20
 tags: []